Update

 Some Context

-Closures are an important concept in programming that can help developers to create more modular and reusable code.
-Lexical scoping is a technique that allows a variable to be declared within a specific scope, such as a function, and then used only within that scope and any nested scopes.
-Closures, on the other hand, allow a function to access and manipulate variables that are declared outside of its own scope.
+Closures are an important concept in programming, helping create modular and reusable code.
+Variables are typically declared within a specific scope, such as a function, and are used only within that scope and any nested scopes.
+Closures allow a function to access and manipulate variables outside its own scope.

-The use of lexical scoping and closures can lead to more efficient and maintainable code, as well as improved security by preventing unintended access to sensitive data.
-They are particularly useful in functional programming, where functions are treated as first-class citizens and can be passed as arguments or returned as values.
-Understanding how lexical scoping and closures work can help design more effective and flexible software solutions.
+Closures can also improve security by preventing unintended access to sensitive data.
+They are particularly useful in functional programming, where functions are treated as first-class citizens.
+Understanding scope, especially lexical scope, and closures can help design more effective software solutions.

 Lexical Scope